 The Treasury unit is responsible for the management of liquidity risk, together with the Money Market unit.
-Risk Controlling is involved in monitoring and validates the results on a regular basis.
+Risk Controlling is systematically integrated into the monitoring process and validates the results at regular intervals.

-An overall calculation is performed on a monthly basis to track the profit and loss of the business divisions, in consideration of the risks taken.
-In this context, individual earnings components that are volatile over time and possible changes in profitability resulting from them are also analysed.
-Daily reports on the key earnings components and scenario plans act as an early-warning system.
-A deliberate diversification is pursued across business divisions and markets.
-Risk Controlling provides management with reports that enable the recipients to analyse the earnings and risks at different aggregation levels.
+An overall calculation is performed on a monthly basis to track the profit and loss of the business units, in consideration of the risks taken.
+This also includes an analysis of volatile return components and possible changes in returns resulting from these components.
+Daily reports on the most important profit & loss components and scenario planning serve as an early warning system.
+In line with the strategy, targeted diversification is executed across business areas and markets.
+Risk Controlling provides management with reports that enable recipients to analyse the results and risks at various aggregation levels.

-Based on defined standards, the Bank's Internal Audit unit regularly examines the organisational precautions for managing, monitoring and controlling the various categories of risk, as described in detail below.
+The Bank's Internal Audit department regularly examines the organisational precautions for managing, monitoring and controlling the various categories of risk, based on defined standards.

-Risk Controlling and the Credit Risk Management regularly provide information to the Risk Monitoring Committee set up by the Bank's Advisory Board, which holds three scheduled meetings each year and on an ad-hoc basis, as required.
+Risk Controlling and Credit Risk Management (non-market) regularly provide information to the Risk Monitoring Committee set up by the Bank's Advisory Board, which holds three scheduled meetings each year.
+It also meets ad hoc as required.